hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 # Raspberry Pi 5 Poor Persons NAS Media Server

 ## Outline
-If you have a PI 5 and some old USB3 disks (with their own power supply) and a couple of USB3 hubs laying around, but can't afford a NAS box nor a 3D printer to print one nor a SATA hat for the Pi etc, then perhaps cobble together a NAS / Media Server with what you have.
+If we have a PI 5 and some old USB3 disks (with their own power supply) and a couple of USB3 hubs laying around, but can't afford a NAS box nor a 3D printer to print one nor a SATA hat for the Pi etc, then perhaps cobble together a NAS / Media Server with what we have.

-Together with a Pi 5 and an SD card you can use
+Together with a Pi 5 and an SD card we can use
 - 1 or 2 (say, 4-port) USB3 hubs plugged into the Pi 5 to connect many old USB3 disks to the Pi
 - 1 to 8 old USB3 disks plugged into the USB hubs

-With this harware you can readily serve up standard SAMBA SMB/CIFS file shares and media files to devices across the LAN.
+With this harware we can readily serve up standard SAMBA SMB/CIFS file shares and media files to devices across the LAN.

 ## Why ?
 Most ordinary people cannot afford expensive new bits like multiple NVME drives or Pi Hat's etc, as shown on youtube 'how-to's !
-It's great they show and test those things, but money doesn't grow on trees, especially if you have kids and/or are retired.
+It's great they show and test those things, but money doesn't grow on trees, especially if we have kids and/or are retired.

 One could use `OpenMediaVault` or `Plex` more easily, but they connect to the internet to do 'stuff'.
 I looked at `Plex` et al years ago and was very uncomfortable with the level of access installed packages potentially